-So why are floral print dresses and plaid flannels so downright devastating?
+Why are floral print dresses and plaid flannels so downright devastating?

-Aside from the ethical sourcing issues that many people are at least vaguely aware of (like child labor and sweat shops), clothing production is riddled with environmental faux pas:
+Aside from the ethical sourcing issues that many people are at least vaguely aware of (like child labor and sweatshops), clothing production is riddled with environmental faux pas:

 This isn’t even to speak of the incredibly wasteful nature of it all.

-Yet we just keep producing more.
+Textile trash is out of control—yet we keep producing more.